Deciding to have a baby is a fun and exciting time for a couple. But finding answers to all the questions you have can be overwhelming.

 “Often that’s why babies of mums who smoke are smaller because, overall, their organs are smaller.
 So going forward in life, that’s going to impact all of their health,” explains Dianne.

-But the habit can also reduce your chances of falling pregnant.
-But if you do fall pregnant, further complications become more common, including your baby being born pre-term.
+The habit can also reduce your chances of falling pregnant.
+And, if you do fall pregnant, further complications become more common, including your baby being born pre-term.

 “[Smokers] have a much higher chance of miscarriage or an ectopic [pregnancy] … and it also does funny things to the placenta, reducing its size and how well it functions,” says Dianne.